memonji/gender-biases-exploration/README.md

-## An exploration over gender biases through a distributional semantics lens
+## An exploration of gender biases through a distributional semantics lens

 **Author:** Emma Angela Montecchiari